kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 # Weekly Updates
 Week (9/18-9/22):
--Worked on Midterm Presentation
+- Worked on Midterm Presentation
--Worked on Functional System Requirements
+- Worked on Functional System Requirements
--Worked on Interface Control Document
+- Worked on Interface Control Document
--Worked on the Execution Plan
+- Worked on the Execution Plan
--Worked on the Validation Plan
+- Worked on the Validation Plan
--Met with Sandia Sponsor (9/22)
+- Met with Sandia Sponsor (9/22)

 Nomar:
--Completed Execution Plan for Midterm Presentation -Researched 4:1 MUX validation tests for the Validation Plan
+- Completed Execution Plan for Midterm Presentation
+- Researched 4:1 MUX validation tests for the Validation Plan

 Kaylee:
 - Worked on solution proposal, subsystem progress, and task partition slides for midterm presentation